databrickslabs/overwatch/docs-compose/overwatch_docs/content/_index.md

 ![BatchReport1](/images/_index/Hot_Notebooks.png) | ![BatchReport2](/images/_index/outlierUserDetail.png)

 ### Realtime / Monitoring / Alerting
+{{% notice note %}}
+A supported **TSDB** (time-series database) is required to enable and integrate this.
+Databricks cannot provide support for deployment / configuration of TSDBs but can assist in integrating Databricks clusters with supported TSDBs.
+Supported TSDBs include:
+* Graphite
+* Prometheus
+* LogAnalytics (Azure)
+{{% /notice %}}

 Overwatch is often integrated with real-time solutions to enhance the data provided as raw Spark Metrics.
 For example, you may be monitoring jobs in real-time but want job_names instead of job_ids, Overwatch's slow-changing dimensions can enhance this.